Tengyez/TheDilemma/README.md

 # TheDilemma

 When the world is ending in 7 days the last question you probably have is, do we deserve it?
-How about we find out by using the most wellknown and iconic psycological dilemma, The prisoner dilemma.
+How about we find out by using the most wellknown and iconic psycological dilemma, the prisoner dilemma.

 ## Description